octue/octue-sdk-python/docs/source/datafile.rst

 - ID
 - Timestamp
-- Arbitrary labels (a set of lowercase strings)
+- Labels (a set of lowercase strings)
-- Arbitrary tags (key-value pairs)
+- Tags (a dictionary of key-value pairs)

 This metadata is stored locally in a ``.octue`` file for local datafiles or on the cloud objects for cloud datafiles and is used during ``Datafile`` instantiation.
 It can be accessed like this: